 China has the majority of reserves and mine production, but part of this is that other countries have not gone looking.

 A team of researchers from Japan recently took their search to the bottom of the sea.
 By punching 10-meter-deep sediment cores into the sea floor and mapping that data onto GIS maps, the group identified an area of about 2500 square kilometers (roughly 960 square miles) sitting squarely in the Japanese Exclusive Economic Zone that contains more than 16 million tons of rare earth elements.
-This is five times the total amount of rare earth elements produced globally since 1900, according to USGS records.
+According to USGS records, this is five times the total amount of rare earth elements produced globally since 1900.
 So it is more a case of not looking than not available.

 Glossary of Rare Earth Elements